esamattis/react-zorm/README.md

 ## The Chains

 The chains are a way to access the form validation state in a type safe way.
-The invocation via `()` is the way the get the chain data.
-The `fields` chain is for the field `name` and `id` attributes and the `errors` chain is for getting the possible error data with convenience overloads for rendering and setting class names.
+The invocation via `()` returns the chain value.
+On the `fields` chain the value is the `name` input attribute and the `errors` chain it is the possible ZodIssue object for the field.

+There few other option for invoking the chain:

 ### `fields` invocation